2 Ways to Move Existing Windows 7 to a New Computer

 “Currently, I have a Windows 7 32-bit installation on my PC, now I plan to transfer my present Windows 7 to a new computer to continue using it.
 Because my present system has several years worth of installed some related working software, which would take a really long time to install them again.
 So in order to reach my goal, how can I transfer Windows 7 installation to a new computer?”

-How to move installed Windows 7 to a new PC step by step?
+How to transfer Windows 7 to another computer step by step

 Usually, if you want to use the old system and applications after replacing your old computer with a new one, the direct way is to reinstall system and other applications on the new PC.
 But the fact is that users don’t expect to reinstall system or important programs because it’s really a laborious and time-consuming process.
-Luckily, there are 2 other methods that can help to move installed Windows 7 to a new PC.
+Luckily, there are 2 other methods that can help to transfer Windows 7 to a new computer.
 Compared with Method 1, Method 2 is much easier.

 Windows 7 System Preparation Tool (Sysprep) is a powerful built-in tool which is able to transfer existing Windows 7 to a new computer, maintaining all installed programs, user profiles and program settings.
 Learn how to use Sysprep and deploy Windows 7 installation to another computer in detail below:

 ● “D:” is the drive letter of the USB drive you just connected.
-To figure out the drive letter, you can run the command diskpart > list volume > exit before Step 2.4.
-You may get indication from the disk type and size.
+To figure out the drive letter, you can run the command diskpart > list volume > exit before running the DISM command.
+You may get an indication from the disk type and size.

 ● There may be Windows, system, and recovery partitions on your PC.
 If you are not sure whether to capture them all, check it out here.